I am a property manager in Little Rock, Arkansas. I enjoy writing about various topics that I think may be helpful to others.

 Fall is here!
 It's my favorite time of the year.
 I love watching the leaves change colors, going to football games, and hiking.
 Thanksgiving is by far my favorite holiday.
-I love spending time with my family and stuffing my face with mashed potatoes and gravy and pumpkin pie.
-This article is a list of great ideas to help you have the best fall ever.
+I love spending time with my family and stuffing my face with mashed potatoes, gravy, and pumpkin pie.
+This article will give you some great ideas to help you have the best fall ever.

 Planes, Trains and Automobiles (1987)

 Easily excitable Neal Page (Steve Martin) is somewhat of a control freak.
 Trying to get home to Chicago to spend Thanksgiving with his wife (Laila Robins) and kids, his flight is rerouted to a distant city in Kansas because of a freak snowstorm, and his sanity begins to fray.
 Worse yet, he is forced to bunk up with talkative Del Griffith (John Candy), whom he finds extremely annoying.
 Together they must overcome the insanity of holiday travel to reach their intended destinations.

 Peppermint Patty invites herself and her friends over to Charlie Brown's for Thanksgiving, and with Linus, Snoopy, and Woodstock, he attempts to throw together a Thanksgiving dinner.

 When her teenage daughter opts out of Thanksgiving, single mother Claudia Larson (Holly Hunter) travels alone to her childhood home for an explosive holiday dinner with her dysfunctional family.
 Claudia quickly tires of her parents, her long-suffering sister (Cynthia Stevenson), her snobby brother-in-law (Steve Guttenberg) and her nutty aunt (Geraldine Chaplin).
 But the evening gets interesting when sparks fly between Claudia and her brother's handsome friend Leo Fish (Dylan McDermott).